Isaac-Muscat/Isaac-Muscat/README.md

 I love exploring the world, learning new skills, and creating computer programs.
+My current interests are in embedded systems, analog, and digital design.
+For fun, I also like to work on a game engine.